wangziqi2013/wangziqi2013.github.io/_posts/2021-07-03-synergistic-cache-layout.markdown

 tracked as long as the super-block is cached.
 Similarly, the bit is cleared in all tags when the block is accessed for a second time.
 Since these super-block tags are in the same set, both operations only need one parallel tag access.

+The paper assumes non-inclusive cache where the coherence protocol already expects the LLC to be bypassed on data fetch and eviction, and therefore no extra modification is needed on the coherence side.
+In the case of an inclusive LLC, the paper suggests that the coherence controller should treat a block that is first-use as a logical block that is currently in the LLC.
+The actual data, however, cannot be provided by the LLC.
+The solution is that either the LLC acquires data from one of the the upper level sharers or the block owner, or forwards the request to the lower level as a fetch request.